KaydeeJR/IoT-For-Beginners/7-janerose-projects/1-getting-started/nightlight_python/README.md

-# Path: Python — Nightlight (CounterFit + MQTT)

-A high-level overview: this folder implements the Python path.
-Use this path if you want to run virtual devices with CounterFit, capture simulated PiCamera images, and send/receive telemetry via MQTT.

 # Nightlight (Python - with CounterFit and MQTT)

-This Python project demonstrates reading light signals from a virtual light sensor and capturing images using a virtual PiCamera using CounterFit.
+This project contains code to run virtual devices with CounterFit.

 This repository contains example code to connect to a CounterFit server, read a Grove light sensor, and capture images from a PiCamera sensor simulated by CounterFit.